 The shoe is available in women’s and men’s sizing, in a range of different colors.
 The women’s shoe comes in sizes US 5 to US 12, the men’s shoe comes in sizes US 6 to US 15.
 The shoes only come in one width, but the larger toe box should fit most runners.

 As the Alphafly has been around for a while now, you’ll often find old colorways are on sale for cheaper prices, so if you’re lucky, you might be able to grab a bargain.
+You should also take a look at our Nike promo codes page to see if there are any current offers you can apply to your order.
 There are rumors about an Alphafly 2 running shoe circulating, but at the time of writing, Nike has not said anything.

 Nike Air Zoom Alphafly Next% review: Design and fit